-In March 2017 your green bin service will become fortnightly.
+On Monday 13 March 2017 your green bin service will become fortnightly.
 This will not affect the collection of your other bins or, in the vast majority of cases, the day of your green bin collection.
 However, your bin might be collected at a different time of day than before.

-Shortly before the service changes, we will send you a calendar setting out your revised collection dates.
+We have sent out calendars setting out your revised collection dates.
 Once the changes have started, you will also be able to check the date of your next collection online.

 We have had to make cuts of £118m since 2010 and have a challenging savings target of £56m by 2019/20.
 As a result, we have to find more efficient ways of delivering services while still maintaining a high standard.